I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Although the weather is perfect, albeit a little on the warm side, February is still off-peak-season in Zanzibar and accommodation is less expensive compared to peak season.

-Days are normally clear with a small chance of some light showers, making it ideal to wander the streets of the historic Stone City or soak up the sun along its miles of white sandy beaches.
+Days are normally clear with a small chance of some light showers, making it ideal to wander the streets of the historic Stonetown or soak up the sun along its miles of white sandy beaches.

-Temperatures can reach into the higher 30s with a humidity level of over 75%, but the gentle cool ocean breezes make life more comfortable.
+Temperatures can reach into the higher 30s with a humidity level of over 75%, but the gentle, cool ocean breeze makes life more comfortable.

-The sea during February remains balmy, clear and warm, ideal conditions for a perfect beachside holiday and perfect for swimming, snorkelling, scuba diving, kayaking and all other water-related activities.
+The sea during February is balmy, clear and warm – ideal conditions for a perfect beachside holiday, and perfect for swimming, snorkelling, scuba diving, kayaking and all other water-related activities.

 March in Tanzania